senyosimpson/blog/content/posts/rust-error-handling.md

   crash immediately.
 Returning errors requires significant discipline from developers, who as we have mentioned before, are lazy.

-Reviewing all the points above, its difficult to say we have a clear cut winner.
+Reviewing all the points above, it's difficult to say we have a clear cut winner.
 Time for a confession:
 I lied when I said I prefer returning errors instead of exceptions.
-I just really like Rust's approach to error handling, which is actually to say I like the ML family of languages approach to error handling.
+I just really like Rust's approach to error handling, which is actually to say I like the [ML family of languages] approach to error handling.
 Amongst that family, you will find some that use exceptions, others that return errors and others that use a mixture of both.
 What is really important, in my opinion, is how the type system supports error handling.